 Manjaro Linux Xfce Edition

-Well, Manjaro Linux may not be as lightweight as the other operating systems in this list.
-But, due to its Xfce desktop environment paired with the power of an Arch base, you’ll have a great experience for sure.
+Manjaro Linux may not be as lightweight as the other operating systems in this list.
+But, due to its Xfce desktop environment paired with the power of an Arch base, you’ll have a great experience.

-It is needed to mention that Manjaro has dropped support for 32-bit architecture.
-However, you can think of trying the new manjaro32 project.
+It is necessary to mention that Manjaro has dropped support for 32-bit architecture.
+However, you can think of trying the new Manjaro 32 project.

 Minimum hardware requirements for Manjaro Xfce